 A strong ammonia smell coming from your vagina is due to an overgrowth of certain ammonia-producing bacteria.
-Bacteria have various abilities to produce ammonia, with the pH of the environment largely dictating just how much is produced.
-Some bacteria produce more when the vagina is alkaline, which is what BV-causing bacteria tend to do.
+Bacteria have various abilities to produce ammonia, with the pH of the environment and the type of bacteria largely dictating just how much is produced.
+Some bacteria produce more ammonia when the vagina is alkaline, which is what BV-causing bacteria tend to do.

 In bacterial vaginosis (BV), teamwork between different bacterial species, and indeed the presence of some bacteria over others, can mean the odour is less fishy and more ammonic.